There are numerous other photographers taking boring shots...

 Absolutely No Flakes!

 If I get the impression communication goes only one way prior to a scheduled shoot.
 You are out.
 Next.
 I do have more important things to do than working with flakes and scheduling everything around a shoot that doesn't happen.
 I also hardly work on conceptual projects with models I never worked with exactly for that reason.
 I have seen it all and I don't care how good or hot you believe you are.
 There are people that are better.

 Can I bring an escort?

 All models will need permission to bring an escort to the shoot.
-And then escorts will be limited to somebody that takes care of your hair, make-up or clothes.
-We are trying to get some cool shots and - unless you are an experienced model - you will get distracted with people hanging around.
+And then escorts will be limited to somebody that takes care of your hair, make-up or clothes or sits silently in the studio.
+We are trying to get cool shots and - unless you are an experienced model - you will get distracted with people hanging around.
 There are also liability and property theft reasons why no escorts are allowed.

 Although I understand especially new models believe they feel more comfortable with friends or family around, trust me, you will do so much better without.
-If you have a driver, there are all kind of shops and restaurants close by, so they can drop you off and pick you up a few hours later.
-If you need references please check with the models I worked with, listed at Model Mayhem or available on request.
+If you have a driver, there are all kind of shops and restaurants close by, so they can drop you off, meet me, and pick you up a few hours later.
+If you need references please check with the models I worked with, listed at Model Mayhem, browsing thru my FB or IG or available on request.
 You may also check the Testimonials.
-If that's not enough and you still do not feel comfortable to shoot with me, I can tell you I am not comfortable shooting with you.
+If that's not enough and you still do not feel comfortable shooting with me, I can tell you I am not comfortable shooting with you.
 Next.

 How about Model's safety?